mranidev/Education/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.
 Contact

-For any inquiries or feedback, please contact us at your.email@example.com.
+For any inquiries or feedback, please contact us at mranidev@proton.me.